github-craftwork/start-here/workshop/part3-ci.md

 });
 ```

-Add the above test using the UI, but instead of committing directly to the master branch, open a pull request to trigger you CI workflow again..
+Add the above test using the UI, but instead of committing directly to the main branch, open a pull request to trigger you CI workflow again..

 We have not created a pull request until now, so please take note that you can see all the workflows triggering through a GitHub [Check Suite](https://developer.github.com/v3/checks/).
 All Action Workflows are being powered by this API feature.
 And since we are on the subject the GitHub Actions bot is built on the [GitHub App](https://developer.github.com/apps/) framework that has already popularized by a number of our [Marketplace](https://github.com/marketplace) and Ecosystem partners.